nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

-   I have practiced all the individual components up to this point.
-Now, my plan is to consolidate these topics into a complete three‑tier architecture, consisting of the following layers:
+<h3> I have practiced all the individual components up to this point.
+Now, my plan is to consolidate these topics into a complete three‑tier architecture, consisting of the following layers:</h3>

 1. Database Tier (DB Tier): A relational database, such as RDS, hosting the data used by the application.